anycable/docs.anycable.io/docs/guides/serverless.md

 > Check out our demo Next.js application to see the complete example: [vercel-anycable-demo][]

-AnyCable SDK uses Rails Action Cable concepts, such as _channels_, to encapsulate real-time logic.
+AnyCable SDK uses _channels_ to encapsulate real-time logic.
 For example, a channel representing a chat room may be defined as follows:

 ```js
 import { Channel } from "@anycable/serverless-js";